EdGemmill/JSReactApps/react/07_sharing_state.md

 And there we have it!
 We are now sharing state between two components.
 We can use this method to keep our components small and easy to handle.

+`CountDisplay` and `CountButton` are both depending on state which has been "lifted" into a parent component.

+## Challenge

+Update your gig application so that the `Gig` component doesn't have any state of its own.
+Instead, "lift" the state of the gigs into a parent component.
+Write some code so that instead of listing all gigs together, "favourited" gigs are above other gigs.

 [Next Challenge](08_forms.md)